timrobertson100/dwc-dp-explorer/README.md

 ```

 ## Build the JS project

-This requires....
+This requires nvm (node version manager) and node 22
+Go to the ui folder
 ```
+nvm use
+npm i
-npm morten voodoo
+npm run dev
 ```